cloudsoft/brooklyn-marklogic/README.md

 ================

-&copy; 2013 Cloudsoft Corporation.
+&copy; 2013 Cloudsoft Corporation Limited.
 All rights reserved.

 Use of this software is subject to the Cloudsoft EULA, provided in LICENSE.md and at